-Checking power trim and tilt system
+Checking power trim and tilt / power tilt system

 - Never get under the lower unit while it is tilted, even when the tilt support lever is locked.
-Severe injury could occur if the outboard motor accidentally falls. - Make sure no one is under the outboard motor before performing this test. - Check the power trim and tilt unit for any sign of oil leaks. - Operate each of the power trim and tilt switches on the remote control and engine bottom cowling (if equipped) to check that all switches work. - Tilt the outboard motor up and check that the tilt rod and trim rods are extended completely.
+Severe injury could occur if the outboard motor accidentally falls. - Make sure no one is under the outboard motor before performing this test. - Check the power trim and tilt unit / the power tilt unit for any sign of oil leaks.

+- 1. Trim and tilt rod - 2.
+Operate each of the power trim and tilt switches / the power tilt switches on the remote control and engine bottom cowling (if equipped) to check that all switches work.